48-Hour Fall Getaways in Oklahoma

 Evening—A trip to Broken Bow wouldn’t be complete without dining at Grateful Head Pizza Oven & Tap Room.
 Warm up inside amongst giant pizza ovens and the restaurant’s rustic atmosphere or visit the outdoor dining area where a giant fireplace and space heaters will keep you toasty under the clear night sky.
 Order one of their hand-tossed specialty pizzas, each of which comes with fun names like psychedelic supremo, maui waui and tree hugger.

-Special tip: If you visit Broken Bow during the second weekend of November, check out the Beavers Bend Folk Festival.
+Special tip: If you visit Broken Bow during the second weekend of November, check out the Beavers Bend Folk Festival & Craft Show.
 This annual event features turn-of-the-century demonstrations, arts and crafts, live music, a petting zoo and more.

 Can’t miss: Another must-see on any southeast Oklahoma trip is the Talimena National Scenic Byway.
 This renowned fall foliage drive spans 54 miles in Talihina, roughly one hour north of Broken Bow.
 A mixture of winding roads and breathtaking scenic vistas draw travelers from across the nation each fall, so be sure to check it out on your way into or out of Broken Bow.